The ultimate 10-Point checklist for buying a digital picture frame

 Making this easy and convenient is of the biggest challenges that the manufacturers of digital picture frames face.
 I am often surprised by how clumsy, un-intuitive, and crash-prone the software solutions of major companies are.

-This issue is so vital because editing your images often will keep the level of enjoyment with your digital picture frame high.
+This issue is vital because editing your images often will keep the enjoyment of your digital picture frame high.

-Imagine you can use the waiting time at the airport after a nice vacation to already upload your favorite images to your picture frame at home.
+Imagine using the waiting time at the airport after a nice vacation to upload your favorite images to your picture frame at home.
 Or children can send their parents new images that appear instantly on the image frame in their living room.

 Using third-party images